PedroLander/yourlims/README.md

 - **Customizable & Integrated:**
   - Easily add new tables, modules, or integrations.
 Sidebar navigation and settings menu allow for database selection, creation, backup, and automation configuration.
 - **Professional UI/UX:**
-  - Modern, responsive interface with dark mode, statistics, charts, and dashboards.
-Highly customizable with CSS and template overrides.
+  - Responsive interface with dark mode, statistics, charts, and dashboards.
+Customizable with CSS and template overrides.
 - **Automation & Integration:**
   - Equipment connection configuration, CSV upload, and extensible integration points for lab automation and data transfer.
 - **Example Data:**
-  - Rich, realistic example database (`example_lims.db`) is auto-populated for demos and testing.
+  - A realistic example database (`example_lims.db`) is auto-populated for demos and testing.

 ## Quick Start